EmileSonneveld/dropbox_proxy/README.md

 # dropbox_proxy
-Make files accessible with simple HTTP(s) calls.
+Makes files accessible with simple HTTP(s) calls.
 Making relative paths in HTML files work too.
 Just like the 'Public' folder used to work.

 Place this folder on a Apache/PHP server and fill in the gaps in the code.
 Then your server should be proxying the files from your dropbox using the dropbox API.